 Why are we here?

-MSF opened a hepatitis C programme in Mykolaiv region, providing treatment with two effective direct-acting antivirals – daclatasvir and sofosbuvir – as well as diagnostic tests, patient support, education and counselling services.
-Some patients are co-infected with HIV or on opioid substitution therapy; others are healthcare workers infected with the virus.
+We continued to run our hepatitis C project in Mykolaiv region, providing treatment with two direct-acting antivirals – daclatasvir and sofosbuvir – as well as free diagnostic tests, patient support, education and counselling services.